-At both AS and A Level we study a range of media products across the media platforms from music videos, film and print journalism, through to video games and websites.
-Across both years theoretical frameworks underpin every aspect of what we do, from representations of race, gender or sexuality to issues around institution:
+We study a range of products across the media platforms: Music Videos, Film, Journalism to Video Games and Online Media.
+Theoretical frameworks underpin every aspect of what we do, from representations of race, gender or sexuality to issues around institution:

 - The ‘language’ of media products; what we see, hear, and how it is presented across the various media platforms

 - How these components are mediated to create a specific effect or response from audiences

 - Who makes media products?
 What are their biases?
 What do they want from us?

 - Critical perspectives from a range of academic theorists in: Media Language, Audience, Representation and Institutional factors, and how they influence the mass media.

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects.
 Two of these should be grade 6.
 Specifically for Media Studies, you will need GCSE English Language at grade 6 or above.

 Media Studies AS and A Level are assessed through a combination of exam and controlled assessment.
 Coursework is worth 30% and is a mixture of critical analysis and creative work.
 There are two examinations worth 35% each in both AS and A Level, with a focus on the different case study media products and critical theorists.

 Through Non Exam Assessment students have the opportunity to apply their knowledge to creative tasks which mirror industry briefs.
 These develop skills in graphic design, web design, journalism and marketing.

 Most A Level students go on to study at university.
 Students who have studied Media can expect to follow the subject on to degree level, or study a related subject from English Literature to Sociology, or even a creative subject such as Film Production, Photography or Music.